OrganAssist Version 3.2

 The main priorities are:

-1) It must be able to record multiple pieces performed on an organ console with NO user action on the computer (i.e. during a church service)
+1) It must be able to record multiple pieces performed on an organ console with NO user action on the computer (i.e. during an entire church service)

-2) All recordings must be easily playable on this and all current or future organs regardless of specification and MIDI implementation.
+2) All recordings must be easily playable on the same instrument and all current or future organs regardless of specification and MIDI implementation.

-3) It must provide some simple editing of recordings to delete/amend wrong notes, delete/move/add stops and alter the tempo.
+3) It must provide editing of recordings to add/delete/amend/move notes, stops and expression and to alter the pitch and tempo.
+All of this must be in a graphical interface with no reference to MIDI.

-All other features (Playlists, Library, etc.) are secondary and may not be as easy to use.
-OrganAssist was developed more than 15 years ago, and so some of the user interface is "dated" and not consistent with modern practice.
+Other features such as Playlists and the Library are secondary and may not be as easy to use.
+This is because OrganAssist was developed more than 20 years ago, and so some of the user interface is "dated" and not consistent with modern practice.

 To install OrganAssist on Windows, download the Full Installer from the website downloads page.
 This is a standard Windows installer and will work on all versions of Windows from XP SP3 through to Windows 10